MoRoble/MoRoble/README.md

 ### Hi there 👋, my name is Roble
 #### I am Cloud Computing Engineer.

 I made this project as it my first projet in github just for fun, it allows me demonstrate my technical skill in cloud computing.
 Very soon I am going to upload several projects that will help me strengthen my ability of doing the right things at the right time.

+I will be assuming Hodan School as part of my project scenarios.

 ##Skills and Experience:
 * ⛈ AWS